Ego

 Oil & acrylic on canvas; 91x91 cm

-All suffering is the result of ego-clinging.
-In other words, the notion that the self is to be protected and cherished is the reason why we act and react.
+Suffering arises entirely from ego-clinging —the conviction that the self needs constant protection and adoration.
+This conviction drives our every action and reaction.
 Metaphorically, nooses in Tibetan thangkas symbolise the snaring, binding, and finally strangling of the ego.
-Ultimate liberation is reached through the renunciation of the ego, or complete selflessness.
+Ultimate liberation is achieved through the renunciation of Ego, in other words complete selflessness.

 Sacred geometry is the study of spiritual meaning in various spatial arrangements.
 In the concentric structure of mandalas, the circle represents the wholeness of an individual - the self, and the square represents the Cartesian dimensions, or one’s surrounding.
 The mandala describes the awareness of how we, as conscious beings, relate to our cosmos, our world.